-1. Ragas having both R and D TEEVRA
+1. Ragas having both R and D Teevra

-2. Ragas having both R and D KOMAL
+2. Ragas having both R and D Komal

-3. Ragas having both G and N KOMAL
+3. Ragas having both G and N Komal

-Each group has its salient feature.
+Each group has its silent feature.

-1. TEEVRA R and D Ragas must have R, D, G TEEVRA.
-N either TEEVRA or KOMAL 2.
-KOMAL R and D Ragas must have R KOMAL both G and N TEEVRA.
-D either KOMAL or TEEVRA
+1. Teevra "R" and "D" Ragas must have R, D, G Teevra.
+N either Teevra or Komal 2.
+Komal R and D Ragas must have R Komal both G and N Teevra.
+D either Komal or Teevra

 The time of singing begins from Komal R, D Ragas.
-They are also known as Sandhi -Prakash - Ragas which belong to Sandhi - Prakash Samay.
+They are also known as Sandhi -Prakash - Ragas which belong to Sandhi - Prakash Period.
 Sandhi means junction.
 Prakash means light.
 Sandhi Prakash means the time of day and night meet or the twilight time.
 The twilight falls at sun rise and sunset, the time is of 4.00 - 7.00 AM and 4.00 - 7.00 PM.
 Sandhi-Prakash-Raga belongs to Bhairava, Poorvi and Marwa melas.
-Paraj, Vasant Sohni, Bharava, Ramkali, Kalingada, Jogia etc are morning Sandhi-Prakash-Ragas.
+Paraj, Vasant Sohani, Bharava, Ramkali, Kalingada, Jogia etc. There are mornings Sandhi-Prakash-Ragas.
 Poorwi, Marwa, Pooriya-Dhanashri, Sajgiri, Maligura, Shri etc. are evening Sandhi-Prakash-Ragas.

-Ragas having R, D TEEVRA are sung immediately after R, D KOMAL Ragas.
-They belong to Yaman, Bilawal, Kamaj melas.
+Ragas having R, D Teevra are sung immediately after R, D Komal Ragas.
+They belong to Yaman, Bilawal, Kamaj scales.
 Bilawal, Deshkar, Sarparda, Hindol Ragas are sung from 7.00 AM to 10.00 AM.
-Yaman Bhoopali, Hamir, Kedar, Kamod, Chhayanat, Behag, Tilak Kamod, Shinghoot etc. are sung from 7.00 PM to 10.00 PM.
-Then Ragas having G, N KOMAL and belonging to Kaphi Asawari, Bharavi and Todi Melas are assigned to be sung from 10.00 AM to 10.00 PM in the evening and from 10.00 PM to 4.00 AM morning next day.
-Peelu, Bhimpalasi, Dhanashri Multani etc are sung from 10.00 AM to 4.00 PM in the evening.
-Kaphi, Bageshri, Darbari Adana, Malkaus etc. are sung from 10.00 PM to 4.00 AM early in the morning.
+Yaman Bhoopali, Hamir, Kedar, Kamod, Chayanat, Behag, Tilak Kamod, JinJuti etc. are sung from 7.00 PM to 10.00 PM.
+Then Ragas having G, N Komal and belonging to Kaphi Asawari, Bharavi and Todi Scales are assigned to be sung from 10.00 AM to 10.00 PM in the evening and from 10.00 PM to 4.00 AM morning next day.
+Peelu, Bhimpalasi, Dhanashri Multani etc. There are sung from 10.00 AM to 4.00 PM in the evening.
+Kaphi, Bageshri, Darbari Adana, Malkaus etc. There are sung from 10.00 PM to 4.00 AM early in the morning.

 The character of Maddhyam and position of Vadi are also distinguish features of the time theory.
-Maddhyam is describes as Adhava-dharshak Swara or the Guiding note.
+Maddhyam is described as Adhava-dharshak Swara or the Guiding note.
 Most of the Ragas having Komal M are sung in the day.
-While Ragas having Teerva M are sung in the night.
-There are few exceptions like Sohani, Ramkali, Hindol, Todi Mutani etc. In spite of having Teevra M, they are sung in the day.
+While Ragas having Teevra M are sung in the night.
+There are few exceptions like Sohini, Ramkali, Hindol, Todi, Mutani etc. In spite of having Teevra M, they are sung in the day.

 The position Vadi note decides the time of singing.
-All the Ragas are divide into 2 main groups, namely Poorva Raga and Uttar Raga.
+All the Ragas are divided into 2 main groups, namely Poorva Raga and Uttar Raga.
 Poorva-Ragas are sung between 12 noon and 12 mid-night.
 While Uttar Ragas are sung between 12 mid-night and 12 noon next day.
-Poorva Ragas Vadi note is in the first part vig, SRGM or SRGMP.
-So, they are called Poorvangavdai-Raga.
-Uttar-Ragas' Vadi note is in the secon part of the octave, vig PDNS or MPDNS.
-So, they are called Uttarangavadi-Raga.
+Poorva Ragas Vadi note is in the first part ex.
+SRGM or SRGMP.
+So, they are called Poorvavangavadi-Raga.
+Uttar-Ragas' Vadi note is in the second part of the octave, ex.
+PDNS or MPDNS.
+So, they are called Uttaravangavadi-Raga.